iotaledger/iota-wiki/internal/learn/iota-token/staking-iota.md

 description: Everything you need to know about all the different upcoming staking opportunities in IOTA, Assembly, and Shimmer network.
 ---

-# Staking in the IOTA network ecosystem
+# Staking in the IOTA Network Ecosystem

 IOTA introduced two new networks that will exist next to the main network: the Shimmer staging network and the Assembly trustless smart contract network.
 This marks a historical event and a vast increase of utility for the IOTA token.
 Both networks will launch with their own native tokens: SMR for Shimmer and ASMB for Assembly.
 With the new tokenomics and incentive structure around these networks, it is now possible to stake tokens.